leiftiger/EG_Tools/README.md

 Solution and project files are provided for compilation with Visual Studio, you only need to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) to compile the solution.

+The executables are placed in `/x64/Release/` or `/x64/Debug/` depending on configuration.

 ## Linux

 Run `./build.sh` and everything should build automatically.
 You may need to have `qtcreator` installed to have all necessary dependencies.
 For Ubuntu-based distros, this is available via `apt-get install qtcreator`.

+The executables are placed in `/x64/Release/` with the extension `.out`.